 However, one lesson has been learned, over and over; a nation is at peril if it ignores the invaluable contribution of the first line of leadership, the ones who face the enemy on a personal basis.
 So fluid is the current situation that rote training, doctrinal imperatives, and reliance on blind obedience do not well serve either the individual or the nation.
-But, the past is past; the situation today requires a new vision.
+The past is past; the situation today requires a new vision.

 More than one military leader has probably asked, "How do we develop thinking skills in tomorrow's leaders?"
 The answer has been stated in many ways.
-(Guillot, 2004) One senior enlisted warfighter defined it as: “Quite simply stated, it is to encourage questions regarding specific instances and then use a bevy of ‘What if?’ scenarios to clarify the issue under contemplation.”
+(Guillot, 2004) One senior enlisted warfighter defined it as,: “Quite simply stated, it is to encourage questions regarding specific instances and then use a bevy of ‘What if?’ scenarios to clarify the issue under contemplation.”
 Starting this process early in a military career is essential.
-The authors feel that there are two main areas of critical thinking; context free and context dependent.
+The authors feel that there are two main areas of critical thinking:; context free and context dependent.
 Context dependent concerns only a specific circumstances and is usually the one with which those who are actively engaged will concern themselves.

 Context free covers a wide range of possibilities and concerns itself with the overall picture.
-As service personnel advance in pay grade, responsibility, and knowledge, they will and should transform to context free critical thinking which will involve many different non specific subjects.
+As military personnel advance in pay grade, responsibility, and knowledge, they will and should transform to context free critical thinking, which will involve many different non specific subjects.
 In previous eras, Officers were mostly college educated while the majority of Enlisted Personnel were seldom educated beyond the high school level.

 Beginning somewhere in the 1980's, this was no longer the case.
 Educational levels increased virtually across the entire military sector.
-Jobs that once required mid level (O-4/5) Officer supervision were now being handled by college educated Senior Enlisted personnel, which meant that their former tasks were now being performed by the next lower rank junior personnel.
+Jobs that once required mid- level (O-4/5) Officer supervision were now being handled by college educated Senior Enlisted personnel, which meant that their former tasks were now being performed by the next lower rank junior personnel.
 In some of the technical fields, detachments previously led by junior officers were now being led by senior sergeants and chief petty officers.
-Their billets of watch section chief and similar position were being filled by E-6 level non-commissioned and petty officers.
+E-6 level non-commissioned and petty officers were filling their billets of watch section chief and similar position.
 At the same time, the pressure on mid-grade enlisted personnel to earn associates and bachelor’s degrees was increasing.
 Military mentors are known to be advising senior enlisted personnel to seek at least an associate degree to document educational achievements in order to be competitive for advancement to E-7, 8 or 9.
-In many fields it is not unusual to find NCO’s and CPO’s with bachelors, and even post-graduate degrees are increasingly appearing in these ranks.
+In many fields, it is not unusual to find non-commissioned officer’s (NCO’s) and Chief Petty Officer’s (CPO’s) with bachelor’s degrees.
+Even post-graduate degrees are increasingly appearing in these ranks.
 A DoD study from 2015 found that nearly seven percent of enlisted personnel had bachelor’s degrees and one percent had post-graduate degrees.
 In a trend analysis, it was found that the number of bachelor’s degrees amongst the enlisted ranks had nearly doubled in a little more than a decade (DoD, 2015).